sergesyrota/pinbot/README.md

 2016/11/29 08:41:25 socat[43296] N PTY is /dev/ttys004
 ```
 This will create forwarding between 2 serial interfaces.
 Then you can write into one, and read from another.

+Flipper detect frame numbers:

+When we want to train flipper on recorded video, we need to know frame numbers that can be considered as "pressing
+the button."
+Both arguments need to be passed (otherwise it doesn't make much sense).

+--debug-right 243,271,314,346,378,410,442,472,518
+--debug-left 590,621,653,686,718,749,781